 - Retail uniforms which are worn to check for size and not purchased will be kept out of active inventory for at least 24 hours.

 - For students who do not have their own gear, each student will be allocated their own set of club gear, which will remain at the club.
 All club gear is labeled with index numbers, which will be recorded for each student.
-We will place each student’s set of gear in a separate spot (possibly in separate plastic bins) where they can access it before class and return it afterwards.
+We will place each student’s set of gear in a separate spot (possibly in separate fencing bags or plastic bins) where they can access it before class and return it afterwards.
 Each student only wears one particular set of gear, and each piece of gear is only worn by one student.

 Class and Lesson Offerings

 - We will look into expanding our class and lesson schedule, earlier in the day and more days per week, to allow for more and smaller classes.
-We will also adjust class schedules to allow for down time between classes, to avoid cross traffic in the lobby.

 - Private lessons will be available as an alternative to group classes, depending on coaches’ schedules.

 - Private lessons are by appointment only; no drop-in lessons are permitted.

 - In group classes, we will employ longer-distance, no-contact games and exercises to minimize student contact.

 As part of Washington State’s continued Stay Home, Stay Healthy initiative, we expect to be closed at least through May 31st.
 As you can see in Washington’s “phased approach” plan, we should be able to reopen as part of Phase 3.
 When the state reaches Phase 2, the coaches and staff will be working to develop appropriate safety protocols for when we reopen.